-When Captain Aubrey tells Maturin that they'll be staying on land for a week before heading back to England to repair the Surprise, before resuming their pursuit of the enemy ship.
-This would allow Maturin to pursue nature studies of the island that he had wanted to do before but Aubrey had refused because the mission came first:Dr. Maturin: Jack, I fear you have burdened me with a debt I can never fully repay.
+- When Aubrey tells Maturin that they'll be staying on land for a week before heading back to England to repair the Surprise, and forgoing their pursuit of the enemy ship.
+This allows Maturin to pursue naturalist studies of the island that he had wanted to do before, but Aubrey had refused because the mission came first:Dr. Maturin: Jack, I fear you have burdened me with a debt I can never fully repay.

 Capt.
-Aubrey: Tosh!
+Aubrey: Tosh.
 Name a shrub after me.
 Something prickly and hard to eradicate.